Rundown of alternatives to password managers like LastPass, that are better (and cheaper) at creating and storing strong and secure passwords

 - Runner-up, Best overall: 1Password ⇣.
 Runner-up is 1Password thanks its ease of use, features and excellent security.

-Best LastPass alternatives right now
+Best LastPass alternatives in 2021

 - Dashlane is the best alternative to LastPass